tjohns96/IntegrationProjectRepository/README.md

 Create and use do/while loops
-Use break in a loop with a comment describing what it does Use continue in a loop with a comment describing what it does
+Use break in a loop with a comment describing what it does Use continue in a loop with a comment describing what it does I have a method with arguments and return values in my AnagramChecker class, and then I later identify when I call it.
+I use random in my card class, and math when I create the final variable of tau (2pi) I have if/else throughout the program, I use the ternary constructor when I compare the two string lexicographically.
+I use a switch statement in my menu and in my card class.
+I use compare to at the same time as my ternary operator.
+I use equals when asking the user if they want to run my program again.
+I use a relational operator with my ternary operator, I use a condtional operator in my do-while loop.
+I use a while to control if my program keeps running, I used a do-while to make sure that I didn't generate two identical cards, and I used a for loop in asking the user how many rounds of war they wanted to play.
+I used all of the math operators at the beginning of the program in one statement.
+I use break and continue in my anagram checker.